Travelers fly in to McGhee Tyson to enjoy Great American Eclipse

-KNOXVILLE - The eclipse will bring thousands of visitors to all of East Tennessee, making for a busy day at McGhee Tyson Airport.
+KNOXVILLE - The eclipse will bring thousands of visitors to all of East Tennessee, making for a busy day of arrivals at McGhee Tyson Airport.

 "We felt this was just a once-in-a-lifetime experience," said Tahiris Velasquez, traveling from New York.